Lemon Dainty Custard, good traditional custard. Simple. No standing at the stove stirring.

 - 2 tablespoons flour

-- 2 egg yolks (save whites, you need them in a future step)
+- 2 eggs Separate yolks from whites and save whites, you need them in a future step

 - 1 cup milk